+- o Area I: 95%

+- Interpretation:

+- Area covered: 35,310 hectares (ha)

+- 60,000 ha. including the municipalities-relevant to fire department capacity as the departments serve the municipalities and electoral areas simultaneously.

+- Change year over year: N/A

+- \circ New population within service areas vs new population outside service areas: N/A

+- Desired trend: Increase in the percentage of the community covered by fire and emergency services.

+- Methods:

-- o Identify service area polygons. - o For each electoral area, sum population within polygons. - o For each electoral area, divide population serviced by total electoral area population and present as a percentage. - Reporting protocols: The maps of emergency service coverage are available and continually being updated.
+- Identify service area polygons.

+- For each electoral area, sum population within polygons.

+- For each electoral area, divide population serviced by total electoral area population and present as a percentage.

+- Reporting protocols: The maps of emergency service coverage are available and continually being updated.
 GIS can take the information and undertake a dwelling unit count to identify what percentage of units in each electoral area are covered.
 It is expected to take one to two days of GIS time per reporting cycle to update.

+- Limitations:

-- o Census data is not updated annually. - o Capacity of improvement districts to expand service area boundaries.
+- Census data is not updated annually.

+- Capacity of improvement districts to expand service area boundaries.